MillerTheChiller/django-tutorial/README.md

 pip install -r requirements.txt
 ```

-Open up VSCode Settings and click on the folder with an arrow in the top left:
+Open up VSCode Settings and click on the folder with an arrow in the top right:
 ![vscode settings](https://github.com/MillerTheChiller/django-tutorial/blob/main/tutorial_pictures/vscode_settings.png)

 Once you are in the settings.json file add